absmach/magistrala-docs/docs/dev-guide/authorization.md

 ### Domain Editor

-Users with editor relations have access to update all entities (things, channels, groups) created by others within the domain.
+Users with editor relations have access to update all entities (clients, channels, groups) created by others within the domain.
 Editor are also allowed to create their own entities and can view and update the ones they have created.

 **Example:**
-**user_2** is **editor** of **domain_1**. **user_2 can view all entities and have edit access to groups and channel entities, view access to thing entities in the domain, and also able to create & manage new things, channels & groups**.
+**user_2** is **editor** of **domain_1**. **user_2 can view all entities and have edit access to groups and channel entities, view access to client entities in the domain, and also able to create & manage new clients, channels & groups**.

 ![domain_users_editor](../diagrams/domain_users_editor.svg)

 ### Domain Viewer

-Users with viewer relations have access to view all entities (things, channels, groups) created by others within the domain.
+Users with viewer relations have access to view all entities (clients, channels, groups) created by others within the domain.
 Viewer are also allowed to create their own entities and can view and update the ones they have created.

 **Example:**
-**user_3 can only view entities that are created by others in the domain and <span style={{ color:'blue' }}>also able to create & manage new things, channels & groups</span>**
+**user_3 can only view entities that are created by others in the domain and <span style={{ color:'blue' }}>also able to create & manage new clients, channels & groups</span>**

 ![domain_users_viewer](../diagrams/domain_users_viewer.svg)

 ### Domain Member

-Users with member relations could not view and no access to entities (things, channels, groups) created by others within the domain.
+Users with member relations could not view and no access to entities (clients, channels, groups) created by others within the domain.
 Members are also allowed to create their own entities and can view and update the ones they have created.
 Domain members will not have access by default to any of the entities in the Domain, access shall be granted for specific entities by the domain administrator or individual entity administrator.

 **Example:**
-**user_4 , user_5, user_6, user_7, user_8, user_9** is **member** of **domain_1**. **These member relation users can able to create & manage new things, channels & groups in the domain.
+**user_4 , user_5, user_6, user_7, user_8, user_9** is **member** of **domain_1**. **These member relation users can able to create & manage new clients, channels & groups in the domain.
 They can have access to the entities to which they have a relation in the domain.
 They could not view and manage other entities to which they don't have any relation in domain**.
-!!! note "Note: All other users having administrator, editor, viewer relation with domain will also have member relation inherit with domain, which allows them to create new things, channels & groups."
+!!! note "Note: All other users having administrator, editor, viewer relation with domain will also have member relation inherit with domain, which allows them to create new clients, channels & groups."

 ![domain_users_member](../diagrams/domain_users_member.svg)

-After the user sign-up to Magistrala, the user is allowed to create a new domain or join an existing domain via invitations, without domain user could not create _things_, _channels_, _groups_.
+After the user sign-up to Magistrala, the user is allowed to create a new domain or join an existing domain via invitations, without domain user could not create _clients_, _channels_, _groups_.

-All operations, including creating, updating, and deleting things, channels, and groups, occur at the domain level.
-For instance, when a user creates a new thing using an access token, the newly created thing automatically becomes associated with a specific domain.
+All operations, including creating, updating, and deleting clients, channels, and groups, occur at the domain level.
+For instance, when a user creates a new client using an access token, the newly created client automatically becomes associated with a specific domain.
 The domain information is extracted from the access token.
 When the user obtains a token, the user should specify the domain for which they want to operate.

 So to do operations on a domain, an access token for the domain is required.
 This can be obtained in two ways which is explained in [next section](#tokens-and-domain-tokens).